United Progressive Party: Government and aftermath (2004–2024)

+Credibility crisis (2024–present)

+On 15 July 2024, Anthony Smith resigned from the UPP due to concerns about the party leadership.
+Giselle Isaac-Arrindell, chair of the party, was criticized in his resignation letter along with Pringle, and Smith moved to sit as an independent member in parliament.
+These concerns were exacerbated by the 2025 St. Peter by-election, where the Labour Party easily won about three quarters of the vote.
+Many called for Isaac to resign following these events.
+Another landslide by-election loss in March 2026 resulted in calls for Pringle to resign the party leadership as well, and recommendations for the Labour Party to call a general election due to increased public opinion.
+Browne's government announced a general election a few days later, with Lovell (now running against Smith) dismissing calls for an early convention.
+Following the April 2026 general election, the party lost all but one of its seats in parliament and concerns about the party's future were amplified.

 Ideology and principles

 Barbuda

 The party supports the original Barbuda Land Act, and has proposed establishing a Joint Consultative Committee composed of "experienced leaders" to oversee development projects on the island.
 The party has also proposed making Barbuda a renewable energy exporter, and supports converting the island into a duty free economy.
 The party also supports obtaining a dedicated coast guard vessel to patrol the island's waters.
+The party does not field candidates in Barbuda and instead has a coalition with the Barbuda People's Movement.

 Economy

 In the subject of energy, United Progressive Party supports incentivising more solar power investments and introducing a "No More Oil Policy" to forbid the establishment of new oil-based power plants.
 The party supports maintaining the consumption tax on gasoline and diesel fuel, and ending all taxes on the importation of electric vehicles.

 In financial management, the party supports lowering corporate income tax from 25% to 15%, and removing all sales tax from locally-produced products.
 The party also supports abolishing entertainment taxes, unincorporated business taxes, and requiring that all investment projects give Antiguan and Barbudan residents first preference in employment.
 Additionally, the party supports restructuring the Antigua and Barbuda Investment Authority.
 The party also wishes to regulate the activities of government ministers in business.
 In the topic of real estate, the party supports abolishing the stamp duty for first-time home buyers.

 In e-government, the party supports a national ID to access online government services, and supports the establishment of online voting.